edu-luc-cs-leo/comp-170-su-2025-week-08-Bhansen9/README.md

 ```python
 def say_birthday(self):
 ```
 that returns a conversational string with someone's birthday.
 For example, if the birthday is on 6/29, the method should return the string "29th of June".
-Or, if someone's birthday is on 1/1, the conversational string should be "1st of January", etc.
+Or, if someone's birthday is on 1/1, the conversational string should be "1st of January", e

 ### Redefine the `<` operator for two `Person` objects